ember-learn/ember-blog/source/2019-12-20-octane-is-here.md

 Octane is a project the Ember community is excited to share with developers both new and experienced.
 Octane is a modern, productive way to build web applications, and makes it possible to have both fun and stability in our work.

 The polished, across the board refresh of Ember's APIs and help content could not have accomplished this without the effort of the community and every member of the [Ember Core Teams](https://emberjs.com/team/).
-Thank you for believing in this project, contributing to this project, and continuing to help Ember be a great choice for building on the web.
+Thank you for being a part of our community, contributing to this project, and continuing to help Ember be a great choice for building on the web.